 Magic Reindeer Food treat bags are an easy and inexpensive gift that the kids can give to their friends and kindy friends at the end of the year.
 It’s easy to spread the Christmas spirit with this adorable little treat.
-My kids used to (because they are now non-believers) sprinkle their reindeer food on the lawn at Christmas Eve every year so the reindeer had something scrumptious to eat.
-It’s a cute way to keep the magic of Christmas alive in such a simple way.
+My kids used to (because they are now non-believers) sprinkle their reindeer food on the lawn at Christmas Eve every year so the reindeers had something scrumptious to eat.
+It’s a cute and simple way to keep the magic of Christmas alive.

-The printable Magic Reindeer Food bag toppers are designed to fit over little 10cm cello bags which can be found at most discount stores or in the party section at the grocery and department stores.
-There are four printable bag toppers per one A4 sheet of paper.
-The topper also has a cute little poem on the back:
+The printable Magic Reindeer Food Bag Topper is designed to fit over a little 10cm cello bags which can be found at most discount stores or in the party section at the grocery and department stores.
+There are four printable bag toppers per one A4 sheet of paper, and the topper also has a cute little poem on the back:

-I like to use sugar and coconut in my reindeer food, rather than glitter as glitter can be harmful to wildlife.
+Instead of using glitter in my reindeer food I prefer to use sugar and coconut, as glitter can be harmful to wildlife.

 HOW TO MAKE REINDEER FOOD

 - Cellophane bags (I found 50 of these for $2 at my local dollar store or alternatively you can check the party section at your local supermarket)